Sovrient

 • Fail-closed: unverifiable data does not pass

-• Anyone can independently recompute
+• Anyone can independently recompute under declared scope and model/version

 VOSINT authorizes systems.